Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/termcap/README.md

   * From Clang 16 on the C standard needs to be set explicitly to c90 to avoid error messages about features forbidden in C99 or newer.

+  * From LUMI/23.12 on: Also copy license information to the installation directories.